Echo Park Lake

-The Echo Park Lake is a lake and urban park in the Echo Park neighborhood of Los Angeles, California.
+The Echo Park Lake is a lake and urban park in the Echo Park neighborhood of Los Angeles, California, United States.
 Originally built in the 1860s as a reservoir for drinking water, today Echo Park Lake is a Los Angeles icon that functions primarily as a detention basin in the city's storm drain system, while providing recreational benefits and wildlife habitat.
 Echo Park Lake also hosts community events, such as the annual Lotus Festival every July.
 A major renovation was completed in 2013.
 Beginning in 2019, a homeless encampment developed the shores of the lake that became a "flashpoint in L.A's homelessness crisis."

 History

 Beginnings

 Echo Park Lake as depicted in 1894 at the top left.
 Glendale Boulevard is marked as Lake Shore Avenue.
 The Temple–Beaudry district is at the right center.

 Echo Park Lake's earliest use by the city was as a reservoir for drinking water.
 The Los Angeles Canal and Reservoir Company formed Reservoir No. 4 in 1868.
 The company obtained the water by digging a ditch that sent water flowing from the Los Angeles River — in the area now known as Los Feliz — along a zigzag path that emptied into the reservoir.

 In 1891 the four owners of the surrounding area gave up 33 acre of land to the city around the reservoir so that it could be used as a park.
 The city began work landscaping the park in October 1892.
 City parks superintendent Joseph Henry Tomlinson is recognized for coining the name of the new park, which later became the name of the neighborhood.
 He chose the name because of echoes he heard during the construction of Echo Park Lake in 1892.
 By 1895, the park and accompanying boathouse were completed.

 By the late 1910s, motion picture companies on Allesandro Street, now Glendale Boulevard, had been using the park as a filming location.
 City leaders responded by barring Keystone Studios, home of the Keystone Cops, from shooting any of its comedies at the lake, on the grounds that too many flowers were being trampled.